cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 srndmskb.dll .....
 Used by secude.dll for collecting entropy when
                    initializing the Secude random number generator. db.dll ...........
 Is used by the secude.dll. secude.xml .......
-Is used by the secude.dll. xxxxxxxxx libeay32.dll .....
+Is used by the secude.dll. libeay32.dll .....
 Library from OpenSSL.
 SciLexer.dll .....
 Library with the routines for the Scintilla text
                    editor.